cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 - H, a hash function H that MUST be a secure cryptographic hash function, e.g., SHA-256 [FIPS180-4].
-  H MUST output at least ceil(log2(r)) bits, where r is the order of the subgroups G1 and G2 defined by the pairing-friendly elliptic curve.
+  For security, H MUST output at least ceil(log2(r)) bits, where r is the order of the subgroups G1 and G2 defined by the pairing-friendly elliptic curve.

 - hash\_to\_point, a function whose interface is described in (#definitions).
-  When instantiating the variant with minimal signature size, this function MUST output a point in G1.
+  When the signature variant is minimal-signature-size, this function MUST output a point in G1.
-  When instantiating the variant with minimal public key size, this function MUST output a point in G2.
+  When the signature variant is minimal-pubkey size, this function MUST output a point in G2.
-  For security, this function SHOULD be either a random oracle encoding or a nonuniform encoding, as defined in [I-D.hash-to-curve].
+  For security, this function MUST be either a random oracle encoding or a nonuniform encoding, as defined in [I-D.hash-to-curve].

 In addition, the following primitives are determined by the above parameters: